 Remote population surveillance for COVID-19 in the Fenland cohort

-The speed at which coronavirus disease (COVID-19) has spread around the world has created a global health emergency.
-There is an urgent need for studies to contribute to the understanding of how to mitigate the pandemic and to support decision-making over the coming months.
-With the government enforced lockdown easing around the country, one of the key issues is how to avoid further waves of infection.
+The speed at which coronavirus disease (COVID-19) spread around the world created a global health emergency.
+There arose an urgent need for studies to contribute to the understanding of how to mitigate the pandemic and to support decision-making during and after Covid.
+With the government enforced lockdown easing around the country, one of the key issues was how to avoid further waves of infection.

-Therefore, we plan to measure in the Fenland Study cohort how many people have evidence in their blood of previous infection with COVID-19 and then to investigate whether it is possible to identify the COVID-19 pre-symptomatic phase using measurements of signs and symptoms collected via a smartphone App to help scientists develop better measures of early detection.
+We used the Fenland Study cohort to measure how many people had evidence in their blood of previous infection with COVID-19 and then to investigate whether it was possible to identify the COVID-19 pre-symptomatic phase using measurements of signs and symptoms collected via a smartphone App to help scientists develop better measures of early detection.

-We also seek to investigate how social distancing and the easing of restrictions impacts on other health-related outcomes such as diet and physical activity.
+We also sought to investigate how social distancing and the easing of restrictions impacted on other health-related outcomes such as diet and physical activity.